vmleon/learning-library/analytics-library/sailgp/adw-provisioning/adw-provisioning.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-In this lab, you will provision a new ADW instance.
+This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud.
+There are two types of workloads:

+- Autonomous Data Warehouse (ADW)
+- Autonomous Transaction Processing (ATP)

+In this lab, you will provision a new Autonomous Data Warehouse (ADW) instance.

 *Note: While this lab uses ADW, the steps are identical for creating an ATP database.*